Pardoomb History, Family Crest & Coats of Arms

-England in the wave of migration that followed the Norman Conquest of 1066.
+The name Pardoomb was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 Pardoomb is based on the Norman given name Partant.

 Early Origins of the Pardoomb family

 The surname Pardoomb was first found in Cumberland at Parton, a township, in the parish of Moresby, union of Whitehaven, Allerdale ward above Derwent.

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Now part of Cumbria, this seaside village sometimes called Parton Bay was used by the Romans, who had a fort on north of the present village.
 Parton is also found in Kirkcudbrightshire Scotland, and in Gloucestershire but it is generally believed that the aforementioned village and parish has the strongest evidence of the family heritage.
-But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the the Assize Rolls of Warwickshire in 1377.
+But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the Assize Rolls of Warwickshire in 1377.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) Moving north to Scotland, early records there revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.
-CITATION[CLOSE]
+Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

 Important Dates for the Pardoomb family

 Pardoomb Spelling Variations

-hundred years the English language had no fixed system of spelling rules.
+Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Pardoomb were recorded, including Parton, Partin, Partone, Partant, Pardon, Pardant and others.

 Early Notables of the Pardoomb family (pre 1700)